 - Cell growth, viability, and productivity should be monitored as appropriate.
 For example, viability may not be monitored for classical fermentation.

 - Post batch cleaning and sterilization activities should be carried out to protect the quality of API.

-- Procedures for identifying and eradicating contamination should be in place including impact assessment and corrective actions.
-Additionally, contaminations should be logged and recorded.
+- Procedures for identifying and eradicating contamination should be in place, including impact assessment and corrective actions.
+Additionally, contamination should be logged and recorded.

 Harvesting, Isolation and Purification

 - Harvesting steps, either to remove cells or cellular components or to collect the cellular components after disruption, should be performed in equipment and areas designed to minimize the risk of contamination.

 - Harvesting and purification procedures should be adequate to ensure that the intermediate or API is recovered with consistent quality.

 - For open systems, purification should be performed under appropriate environmental conditions to preserve product quality.

 - These are critical processing steps for some of the processes and should be performed within their validated parameters.

 - Appropriate measures should be taken to prevent potential viral contamination from pre-viral or post-viral removal/inactivation steps.